nmachine-io/doc-site/docs/walkthrough/part-one-variables.md

 ## 6. Health Checks

+Sometimes, shift happens, and problematic values do get assigned to variables despite user validation.

+To

-Sometimes, shift happens, and problematic values do get assigned to variables.
-To that end, we can define permanent health checks for individual variables.
+that end, we can define permanent health checks for individual variables.
 We'll use a list of `Predicate` descriptors again, but this time, we'll